openfoodfacts/.github/docs/decisions/api-browser-security.md

 * at no point should a re-users application need to know a user's username and password
 * users should not be forced to log in again on a regular basis
 * the authentication process should follow industry standard practice as closely as possible to reduce friction for API re-users and Open Food Facts code contributors
+* many re-users create apps that do not have a backend, e.g.
 * the level of protection should be proportionate to the sensitivity of the APIs, e.g. there is minimal benefit to an attacker in being able to submit malicious food data contributions on a user's behalf

 ## Considered Options